60-day money-back on any purchase

 1. Keep Your Shoulders From Swaying

 The shoulders should pivot in your golf swing.
-A good shoulder turn allows you to gain power and hit your golf shots cleanly.
+A good shoulder turn allows you to gain power.

 When your shoulders move laterally, you miss out on those clean strikes.